VAST-MeMeS: Characterising non-thermal radio emission from magnetic massive stars using the Australian SKA Pathfinder: Results

 For the newly added radio-bright magnetic hot stars, we employ this strategy with a slight modification, we extend the flat part of the spectra down to our lowest observing frequency.
 This was 0.9 GHz for most cases, which changes the luminosities by a factor of 1.005 as compared to those estimated following the strategy of \citet{shultz2022}.
 For the stars that were already included in \citet{shultz2022}, we use the reported radio luminosities except for a few cases (\S\ref{subsec:Lrad_comparison}).

 While the fact that both coherent and incoherent radio emission are observable at ASKAP band \citep[e.g.][etc.]{das2022,pritchard2021} enhances the versatility of our project, it also implies that more caution is needed to avoid misidentifying the emission mechanism.
 This problem will be resolved as more epochs of data are accumulated as one will easily be able to identify the coherent radio emission based on variability alone.
-At the current stage, we adopt the following strategy for the newly detected radio stars in order to minimize the chance of wrongly using coherent radio flux density in the estimation of incoherent radio luminosity: \begin{enumerate} \item For stars with multi-epoch detections, we use the minimum flux density observed.
-This is justified because the rotational modulation of incoherent radio emission is much less prominent at $\lesssim 1$ GHz \citep[e.g.][]{leto2018,das2018,lim1996}. \item We use only those flux densities (total intensity) for which the corresponding circular polarisation percentage is $<20\%$.
+At the current stage, we adopt the following strategy for the newly detected radio stars in order to minimise the chance of wrongly using coherent radio flux density in the estimation of incoherent radio luminosity: \begin{enumerate} \item For stars with multi-epoch detections, we use the minimum flux density observed.
+This is justified because the rotational modulation of incoherent radio emission is much less prominent at $\lesssim 1$ GHz \citep[e.g.][]{leto2018,das2018,lim1996}.
+In addition, taking the minimum flux density further minimises the probability of contamination from coherent emission. \item We use only those flux densities (total intensity) for which the corresponding circular polarisation percentage is $<20\%$.
 Note that no detectable circular polarisation in the incoherent radio emission has been reported from magnetic hot stars at 700 MHz, while it has been reported at a level of $\sim 20\%$ at 44 GHz \citep{leto2017}. \end{enumerate} Two of the 49 stars did not satisfy the above criteria at any epoch.
-Both these stars (HD\,142990 and HD\,196178) are already included in the sample of \citet{shultz2022} and we use the radio luminosity reported by \citet{shultz2022} for these two stars.
+Both these stars (HD\,142990 and HD\,196178) are already included in the sample of \citet{shultz2022} and we used the radio luminosity reported by \citet{shultz2022} for these two stars.